 Whether you’re seeking adrenaline or relaxation tucked away in nature, Acadia has got you covered.

-Some of the top hikes in New England are more beautiful than others, and this has to be one of the best!
+Some hikes are more beautiful than others, and this has to be one of the best!

 Taylor Gibbons (@tellhergib) has traveled all over, hiking through epic places like Zion National Park, Mt.
 Rainier, and Colorado Springs to name a few.
 Most recently, her travels brought her to the White Mountains where she hiked Mount Willard (2,865 ft. / 873 m).
 Here’s what her experience looked like: